Back to Bowlin': Rutgers football's offense dominates Maryland in bowl-clinching victory

 The Rutgers football team has earned bowl eligibility for the second straight season after defeating Maryland 31-17 in College Park, Maryland Saturday night.
 The Scarlet Knights (6-4, 3-4) terrorized the Terrapins (4-6, 1-6) all night on offense, putting their defense inside a nightmare they could not wake up from.

-Here are three takeaways from the bowl-clincher.
+Here are three takeaways from the bowl-clinching win.

 Ian Strong continues to spark the offense